 This quaternary rinse typically needs to dry on the vehicle prior to the virus being killed.
 An automated truck wash can complete the wash and sanitary application in approximately 3 minutes and the major advantage is that the driver no longer needs to leave their vehicle.
 This allows the vehicles to be quickly cleaned and an adequate amount of quaternary rinse applied to all areas of a vehicle, including the undercarriage and wheels.
 Other methods of Bio-Security include only rinsing the undercarriage and sides of a vehicle and then quickly applying the quaternary rinse, or just applying a quaternary rinse to vehicles.

 With the industry having this situation develop so suddenly and with such immensity, farmers are struggling to find solutions quickly enough.
 The farmers throughout the Midwest are extremely nervous about the return flights of the migratory birds coming back from up north in the fall.
 The safeguards that the industry is attempting to institute now are going to determine their success in the future.

 Read even more about bio-security on our Bio-Security webpage.
 We would love to hear any feedback or comments, so please post your thoughts in the comments below.
-If you would like to just talk to us or ask us for more information about bio-security solutions, you can get in touch with us by phone at 800-666-1992, by email at firstname.lastname@example.org, or through the contact forms on our website’s sidebars.
+If you would like to just talk to us or ask us for more information about bio-security solutions, you can get in touch with us by phone at 800-666-1992, by email at email@example.com, or contact us.
 We look forward to hearing from you!